-Non-Executive Directors hold share options over a small quantity of shares as set out on page 188.
-Whilst the 2016 Code notes that the remuneration of Non-Executive Directors should not ordinarily include share options, the Company has a NASDAQ listing and has a substantial U.S. shareholder base.
+Non-Executive Directors hold share options over a small quantity of shares as set out on page 231.
+Whilst the 2018 Code notes that the remuneration of Non-Executive Directors should not ordinarily include share options, the Company has a NASDAQ listing and has a substantial U.S. shareholder base.
 The granting of share options to Non-Executive Directors to align interests of shareholders and Directors is an established market practice in the U.S. which is generally encouraged by U.S. investors.
-The Company in accordance with the 2016 Code sought and received shareholder approval to make these share option grants to its Non-Executive Directors and the Board believes the modest number of options granted to Non-Executive Directors does not impair their independence of judgement and character.
+The Company in accordance with the 2018 Code sought and received shareholder approval to make these share option grants to its Non-Executive Directors and the Board believes the modest number of options granted to Non-Executive Directors does not impair their independence of judgement and character.
+Following the approval of a new Long Term Incentive Plan ("LTIP 2019") by shareholders at the 2019 AGM, which replaced the previous 2013 Share Options Plan for all future share based payments, the Non-Executive Directors will not receive any further share option grants.

-In relation to the remaining Non-Executive Directors, with the exception of a modest grant of share options, there were no relationships or circumstances of relevance under the 2016 Code impacting their independence.
+With the exception of a modest grant of share options, there were no relationships or circumstances of relevance under the 2018 Code impacting Non-Executive Directors independence.